DogepartyXDP/Documentation/Developers/API.md

-# counterparty-server API
+# dogeparty-server API

 [TOC]

 ##Overview

-``counterparty-lib`` provides a JSON RPC 2.0-based API based off of that of Bitcoin Core.
-It is the primary means by which other applications should interact with the Counterparty network.
+``dogeparty-lib`` provides a JSON RPC 2.0-based API based off of that of Bitcoin Core.
+It is the primary means by which other applications should interact with the Dogeparty network.

-The API server is started either through the [`CLI interface`](counterparty-cli.md) or with the [`counterparty-lib`](counterparty_lib.md) Python library.
-It listens on port 4000 by default (14000 for ``testnet``) and requires HTTP Basic Authentication to connect.
+The API server is started either through the [`CLI interface`](dogeparty-cli.md) or with the [`dogeparty-lib`](dogeparty_lib.md) Python library.
+It listens on port 4005 by default (14005 for ``testnet``) and requires HTTP Basic Authentication to connect.

-The API includes numerous information retrieval methods, most of which begin with `get_`, as well as several `create_` methods which create new Counterparty transactions.
+The API includes numerous information retrieval methods, most of which begin with `get_`, as well as several `create_` methods which create new Dogeparty transactions.
 While the `get_` type methods simply return the requested information, the `create_` methods return unsigned raw transactions which must then be signed and broadcast on the Bitcoin network.
-This means that while `counterparty-server` requires Bitcoin Core and uses it for retieval and parsing of blockchain data, it and this API do not require Bitcoin Core's wallet functionality for private key storage and transaction signing.
+This means that while `dogeparty-server` requires Bitcoin Core and uses it for retieval and parsing of blockchain data, it and this API do not require Bitcoin Core's wallet functionality for private key storage and transaction signing.
 Transaction signing and broadcast can thus be accomplished using whatever means the developer sees fit (including using Bitcoin core's APIs if desired, or a library like Bitcore, or a service like blockchain.info, and so on).

-In addition to the JSON RPC API, ``counterparty-lib`` provides a complementary RESTful API also based off of that of Bitcoin Core's design.
+In addition to the JSON RPC API, ``dogeparty-lib`` provides a complementary RESTful API also based off of that of Bitcoin Core's design.
 This REST API is still under development and will include more functionality in the future, and listens on the same port as JSON RPC one.

 ##Getting Started

-By default, the server will listen on port ``4000`` (if on mainnet) or port ``14000`` (on testnet) for API requests.
+By default, the server will listen on port ``4005`` (if on mainnet) or port ``14005`` (on testnet) for API requests.

 Note that the main API is built on JSON-RPC 2.0, not 1.1.
 JSON-RPC itself is pretty lightweight, and API requests